Check wallet risk signals before you send funds

 What the labels mean

-The address shows one or more behavior-based warning signals even if it is not on a blacklist.
+The address shows one or more behavior-based warning signals, or it is indirectly linked to a flagged cluster.

 No known warning sources matched, but this still does not prove the address is safe or clean.